MichaelBoitmann/michaelboitmann_portfolio/Readme.md

 ### Learning Technology

-* ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model
+* <strong>ThreeJS</strong> - a powerful 3D graphics library for rendering and animating the 3D model
 * React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React
 * TailwindCSS - a popular utility-first CSS styling framework
 * Framer Motion - the most popular library used to bring your React website to life with animations You'll also learn how to: